 Faculty Guides for Teaching with Moodle

 Click on a topic below for related articles and guides.
+Can't find the answer you're looking for?
+Submit a ticket and we'll get back to you as soon as we can.
 Happy Moodling!

 How to Get Help 🥺

 - Keep in mind that everywhere you are in Moodle has a URL.
 When you have a question about a specific course element, copy the URL and send it along as a reference point.

 - Screenshots are GREAT!
 A picture is definitely worth 1,000 words when you have a problem or question.
 It can be challenging to describe what you're asking about and an image often provides all of the information needed to get you the answer you're looking for.

 - Try to call things what Moodle calls them.
 If you have assigned a forum to your students as homework, be sure to call it a forum, not an assignment.

 - Provide as much information in your initial request for help as you can: provide the CRN, name the item that you need help with (adding the section title can be helpful) — and remember, sending the URL means you don't have to add these details! — and explain what you're hoping to achieve.